rafaelmardojai/firefox-gnome-theme/README.md

 This is a bunch of CSS code to make Firefox look closer to GNOME's native apps.

-This theme is supposed to work with current supported Firefox releases:

-- Firefox 90
-- Firefox 78 ESR *(Recommended to use the `v78.1` git tag)*
-- Firefox 91 Beta *(Recommended to use the `beta` git branch)*
-- Firefox 92 Nightly
+### Firefox versions support

+The `master` branch of this repo supports the current Firefox stable release `90`.

+Theme versions complatible with older Firefox releases are preserved as git tags.
+Use the `v78.1` tag for Firefox 78 ESR support.

+We also have the `beta` branch for fixes only aplicable to the current Firefox beta version.

 ## Installation